|Name:||Prof. Matt Andrews|

 MFA in Directing, University of Oklahoma

-Prof. Andrews has directed campus productions of Macbeth, A Midsummer Night's Dream, Angels in America, The Laramie Project, Noises Off, Spine, The Girls Next Door, Nunsense, Godspell, Oliver! and Anything Goes.
-This academic year he will direct Our Town in the spring.
+Prof. Andrews has directed campus productions of Macbeth, A Midsummer Night's Dream, Angels in America, Our Town, The Laramie Project, Noises Off, Spine, The Girls Next Door, Nunsense, Godspell '05, Oliver! and Anything Goes.
+This academic year he will direct Godspell '15 in the spring.

 Prof. Andrews' creative specilaties are acting technique (Stanislavsky, Adler, Strasberg & Shakespeare) and directing (modern Realism, contemporary farce & Shakespeare.)
-Other areas of interest are arts administration, late 19th/20th Century theatre history, Group Theatre and early American aplications of the Stanislavsky System.
+Other areas of interest are arts administration/management, 20th Century American theatre history, Group Theatre and early American aplications of the Stanislavsky System.

 Courses he has taught at Marist include Acting I, Acting II, Acting III, Performing Shakespeare, Directing, Musical Theatre History, Intro to Theatre, Modern Drama, American Drama II and Politics & Performance.